Perfect Pairings & Recipes for

 Flavour Profile Of Red Grape Across 150 Dimensions Of Flavour

-Flavour Pairing Method
+The Art of Flavour Pairing

-The Flavours That Harmonise With Raisin Notes
+The Flavours That Harmonise With Ficus Notes

 Strength of Association Between Flavours